Pnaghavi/Weather-Storm/README.md

 ![Electrical Setup](pics/stateM.jpg)

 This state machine is run by a process that monitors each state until all tasks are complete before emiting the transition to the next state.
-In addition it will thransfer the json object from the get data state to the energiz and deenergize state.
+In addition it will transfer the json object from the get data state to the energiz and deenergize state.
 The main method will run this process for 100 seconds every 7 seconds.
 The evil state machine will run periodically for 100 seconds until the evil weather master gets bored and moves on to doing somthing worthwile like helping the elderly cross the street.

 Results